 On-line or E-tutoring: What's the Difference?

-Use on-line tutoring if you're looking to chat with a writing partner, brainstorm ideas, or get immediate feedback.
+Select on-line tutoring/synchronous sessions if you're looking to chat with a writing partner, brainstorm ideas, or get immediate feedback.
 Make an appointment; then look for a Zoom link that your writing partner will email to you via your SCU email.
 This is most like a face-to-face HUB meeting!

 Note: e-tutoring will have a slower turn around (several hours to a few days), and the writing partner will not edit or simply proofread your work – so plan ahead.
 Writing partners will offer suggestions for how you can develop your writing on your own.